-by Lauren Busser Direct from the Designers™ Contributing Writer
+by Lauren Busser, Direct from the Designers™' Editorial Director

-Wood fireplaces do of course require that you consider where you will source and store wood.
+Wood fireplaces do, of course, require that you consider where you will source and store wood.
 You will also have to do some maintenance since ashes will need to be periodically cleaned from the fireplace.

-If you'd rather not deal with the wood deliveries and maintenance that a wood-burning fireplace entails, you may wish to consider one fueled by gas.
-You've got a myriad of attractive options with gas units.
-You can choose everything from exterior finishes and designs to how the flames are presented—from a traditional-looking 'log set' to an über-modern, infinity-mirrored 'flame blade.'
+If you'd rather not deal with the wood deliveries and maintenance that a wood-burning fireplace requires, you may want to consider one fueled by gas instead.
+When purchasing a gas unit, you can choose everything from exterior finish and design to how the flames are presented—from a traditional-looking 'log set' to an über-modern, infinity-mirrored 'flame blade.'

-Gas fireplaces burn so cleanly that they often have the option to be installed as a completely ventless system.
+Gas fireplaces burn so cleanly that they often have the option to be installed as completely ventless systems.
 These units are equipped with catalyst 'logs' that burn very hot, resulting in near-zero carbon monoxide and soot emissions.
 With no chimney required, ventless gas systems can be safely installed almost anywhere.

-If you want the ultimate in maintenance- and-hassle-free living but want fireplace ambiance, a high-tech electric system might be the perfect option for you.
-A modern alternative to gas or wood fireplaces, electric fireplaces require no chimney and are actually often portable.
-Electric fireplaces can be rolled into a room, plugged into an ordinary 120v outlet and start heating immediately.
+If you want the ultimate in maintenance- and hassle-free living but still want the ambiance that a fireplace can provide, a high-tech electric system might be the perfect option for you.
+A modern alternative to gas or wood fireplaces, electric fireplaces require no chimney and are often portable as well.
+Electric fireplaces can be rolled into a room, plugged into an ordinary 120v outlet, and they will start heating immediately.

 Electric fireplaces are much less expensive than either wood or gas fireplaces, making them ideal for heating smaller rooms in a home, and they consume roughly the same amount of electricity as a conventional, stand-alone electric room heater.